-Forecasts of flow and spill were made available approximately every two weeks during the season.
-Forecasted flows and spills for March 25, May 10, and July 6 at LWG, PRD, TDA, and BON are shown in Appendix E.
+Forecasts of flow and spill were made available approximately every month during the season.
+Forecasted flows and spills for April 3, May 22, and July 16 at LWG, PRD, TDA, and BON are shown in Appendix E.

-Early forecasts of daily-averaged flow over the entire season at LWG were not accurate.
+Early forecasts of daily-averaged flow over the entire season at LWG were moderately accurate.
+The mid-season spike in the flows was anticipated but was not as large as anticipated.
 This reflects the uncertainty associated with weather conditions, snow melt, and runoff from the Snake River basin.
+Flows in 2000 were much less than in 1999 when peaks exceeded 150,000 cfs over several days.